The American Revolution in South Carolina

 March Through Georgia

+Maj.
 Gen. Robert Howe, with GA and SC militia, marched through Georgia, reaching the St. Mary's River and capturing Fort Tonyn.
 Maj.
 Samuel Wise's detachment returned to Savannah, where they remained for a while.
-Col. Pinckney and the remaining SC troops returned via ship to Charleston.
+Col. Charles Cotesworth Pinckney and the remaining SC troops returned via ship to Charlestown.

 June 28, 1778